Quinnipiac River: History

 The name "Quinnipiac" comes from an Algonquian phrase meaning "long water land", and historically referred both to the river and the area around its mouth at Long Island Sound.
 Europeans found the river in 1614.
 By the early 18th century, early settlers called the Quinnipiac River the Dragon River after the seals, then referred to as “sea dragons,” that were once abundant there.
 Although these seals were likely harbor seals (Phoca vitulina), archaeological evidence confirms that gray seals (Halichoerus grypus), which are over twice the size of a harbor seal, also lived near the mouth of the Quinnipiac River as recently as the sixteenth century.

 Watershed and course

 The Quinnipiac River watershed drains an area of approximately 165 sqmi.
 There are four dams, most of which are old remnants, that impede boat travel.
 The first dam is about 1/2 mile south of Plantsville, the second dam is at the southeast corner of Hanover Pond in South Meriden, the third dam is in northeast Yalesville, and the fourth dam is at the south end of Community Lake in Wallingford.

-In April 2017, a small hydroelectric plant using a screw turbine was installed at Hannover Pond.
+In April 2017, a small hydroelectric plant using a screw turbine was installed at Hanover Pond.

 Paddling is a frequent recreational activity along the Quinnipiac River, especially within the tidal marsh in North Haven.
 Additionally, the tidal variation extends approximately 14 mi upriver from its mouth.